 NRC notes that the new US administration certainly has a mandate to conduct a legitimate review of aid, but emphasizes that "further measures must be taken urgently to avoid ongoing humanitarian aid being discontinued while the review is ongoing".

-A fifth of NRC's revenue, a billion kronor amount, consisted of American aid last year.
+One-fifth of NRC's revenue, a billion-kronor amount, consisted of aid from the USA last year.

-The Catholic aid organization Caritas is also outraged by the decision, which it calls "reckless" and "inhuman".
-Cardinal Michael Czerny, who is responsible for environmental and development issues, reminds the Trump administration in an AP interview of the Christian principle of protecting others.
+The Catholic aid organization Caritas is also outraged by the news, which it calls "reckless" and "inhuman".
+Cardinal Michael Czerny, who is responsible for environmental and development issues, reminds the Trump administration in an AP interview of the Christian principle of caring for others.

-The UN program Unaids, which works globally with efforts against HIV/AIDS, is warning that the number of HIV infections could increase sixfold by 2029 if the USA cuts off its aid.
+The UN program Unaids, which works globally on efforts against HIV/AIDS, is warning that the number of HIV infections could increase sixfold by 2029 if the USA cuts off its aid.

 Lives will be lost if the American government does not change its mind and maintains its leadership, says Unaids chief Winnie Byanyima to AP.